Children, Youth and Families Act 2005 (review)

 - the desirability of the child being supported to gain access to appropriate educational services, health services and accommodation and to participate in appropriate social opportunities

-- the desirability of allowing the education, training and employment of the child to continue without interruption or disturbance
+- the desirability of allowing the education, training or employment of the child to continue without interruption or disturbance

-- the desirability of siblings being placed together when they are placed at a home
+- the desirability of siblings being placed together when they are placed in out-of-home care

 - any other relevant considerations.